Ex-Ogilvy advertising veteran Tham Khai Meng removed from Facebook's creative council

 SINGAPORE - Former worldwide chief creative officer of ad giant Ogilvy Tham Khai Meng has been removed from Facebook's creative council.

-This comes about two months after Mr Tham, who is in his 60s and married, was accused of misconduct and subsequently fired from his position at global advertising firm Ogilvy on July 12 as a result.
+This comes about two months after Mr Tham, who is in his 60s and married, was accused of misconduct and subsequently fired from his position at global advertising firm Ogilvy on July 12.

 While the nature of the misconduct claims was unspecified, they were said to be a "clear breach" of Ogilvy's values and codes of conduct by the ad agency's chief executive officer John Seifert.